Jobs for Couples: 12 Great Ways to Work With Your Significant Other

 Here are some sample wages in the tourism sector:

 - PADI-certified open water scuba instructors—$30 per hour (median)2

 9. Work Campers

 Do you enjoy camping?
 Do you own an RV?
 Work camping (often shortened to "workamping") is growing more and more popular.

 So, what exactly is workamping?
 Simply put, workampers live in RVs and get hired for a wide range of jobs that are often seasonal.
 They don't all work outdoors, although many do.
 Workamping is frequently defined by its RV lifestyle rather than specific job duties.

 Keep in mind that you probably won't get rich as a workamper.
 The goal of workamping should be to fund your travel adventures instead of building up your retirement savings.
 That's why this is a popular option for couples who have already retired or are getting close to retirement.
-(The median age of workampers is 53, but many younger people also enjoy this lifestyle.3)
+(According to Today, the median age of workampers is 53, but many younger people also enjoy this lifestyle.)

 A lot of work camping jobs for couples offer FHU, which means "full hook up" (water, electric, and sewer).
 FHU is commonly a large component (and sometimes the only component) of what working campers earn in exchange for doing work.

 Work campers are often involved in tasks like: